 Though somewhat strenuous with inclines you don’t find in Florida and sometimes narrow, slippery, muddy trails through dense forest, our hikes weren’t too bad.
 A couple of times, they had to split our Natural Habitat Adventures group of ten people in half, and the other half managed to get the long hike – one day hiking over twelve miles in several hours (the last few of which were without water).
 One day, they got back to the lodge just before dark, and just after it started raining hard.

-In Rwanda we visited two more families of gorillas and spent one morning with the golden monkeys.
-Along the way, we also saw a pride of tree-climbing lions, an assortment of other mammals, birds, and other wildlife.
-Nancy took lots of pictures and I even took some video.
+In Rwanda, we visited two more families of gorillas and spent one morning with the Golden Monkeys.
+We also saw a pride of tree-climbing lions and an assortment of other mammals, birds, and other wildlife.
+Nancy took lots of pictures, and I even took some video.
 I have no idea how long it will take us to process all of those pictures.

 [Ed note 10/9/2023: See We Have Three New Gorilla Pictures and its related links.]